-Cathy P. Supak, LAT, ATC, outreach AT, raised a family during her successful athletic training career and took time to look back and share how she made everything work in a recent Q&A.
+Cathy P. Supak, LAT, ATC, outreach AT, raised a family during her successful athletic training career.
+Now, she takes a look back and shares how she made everything work.

 Board of Certification: What’s your current role, and how long have you been with your employer?

 Cathy Supak: I’m an outreach AT at Houston Methodist Clear Lake Hospital.
 I have served as an outreach AT for the past 27 years.
 Since 2016, I have also been with Pasadena Independent School District (ISD).
 Prior to that, I worked at Clear Brook High School in Clear Creek ISD for 23 years.
 I plan to retire in July to spend more time with my family and parents.

 BOC: How did you start a family during your career?

 CS: My husband, Ray, and I have been married for 33 years.
 We both grew up in large families and helped take care of our younger siblings, so having children was important to us.
 When our first child, Amanda, was born, we decided I would stay home with her.
 Two years later, our son Cameron was born.